 Stocky was a devoted husband and father.
 He and Toni had another two children: a girl named Debra and a boy named Jimmy.
 This photograph stands on the bureau in the bedroom and obviously holds special memories for both of them.
 “We couldn’t get the kids to stop fooling around and pose properly,” Toni recalled, laughing.

 Stocky remained in the air force for another twenty-seven years and the family travelled to various points in Canada, plus France and Colorado.
-He remained at the rank of Lieutenant Colonel before retiring to Comox with Toni and the children in 1972.
+He remained at the rank of Lieutenant Colonel before retiring to Comox with his family in 1972.

 Stocky is one of the few Canadian wartime veterans who went on to fly jets.
 Here he is in 1952, a Wing Commander and jet pilot with the RCAF, still only 31 years old and looking much younger.